rytsikau/ee.Screen/README.md

 <br>

 ## Usage information
-File with urls must be encoded with any type of unicode, if it has non-latin letters<br>
+File with URLs must be encoded with any type of unicode, if it has non-latin letters.
 Running from Windows command line:
 ```
 node "c:\path\to\ee.Screen.js" "c:\path\to\some\list.txt"
 ```